samscibelli/samscibelli.github.io/_pages/teaching.md

 # Independent Study 599: Science 'in' Fiction

 This course was designed for credit towards the University of Arizona's Graduate Certificate in Science Communication.
 As a scientist interested in the ways in which science can be communicated to a wide range of audiences, Samantha Scibelli wanted to design a course, with the help of Professor Alison Deming, that specifically explored how creative fiction can convey scientific concepts.
+The syllabus can be found [here](/files/Syllabus_Independent_Study_11.26.21.pdf)